 As providers of senior home care in Dayton we can recommend five activities that help family caregivers relax and return rejuvenated to their caregiving duties.

 1. Try Sunbathing

 If you’re feeling overwhelmed with your caregiving responsibilities, squeezing in a twenty-minute catnap in the sun is a quick and easy way to take some personal time.
-In addition to releasing feel-good endorphins, sitting in the sun can deliver a healthy dose of vitamin D boost your mood.
-If cloudy weather makes sunbathing impossible, consider investing in a natural spectrum light, which releases vitamin D to mimic real sunlight.
+In addition to releasing feel-good endorphins, sitting in the sun can deliver a healthy dose of vitamin D to boost your mood.

 2. Get a Pedicure